chainwikinet/wikijs-farm-content/security.md

 The contracts also have great comments to understand what each part of the code is doing.

 No clear timeline from peckshield yet.
-There is a preliminary report Sam is awaiting, and there is another audit in parallel
+There is a preliminary report Sam is awaiting, and there is another audit by Certik that has been commissioned